AdenChen27/AdenChen27.github.io/README.md

 During high school, I had to write several essays using APA7 format and was unaware of the existence of LaTeX.
 I'm familiar with various citation generator tools that assist in creating a reference list (one of which I particularly liked is [Scribbr](https://www.scribbr.com/citation/generator/)), but I could not find any free online tools that can check my in-text citations.
 In particular, I need a tool that can:

-1. verity the formatting of my in-text citations (because some rules are kind of confusing for beginners), and
+1. verity the format of my in-text citations (because some rules are kind of confusing for beginners), and
-2. check whether my in-text citations match my reference list (i.e. each in-text citation has a matching entry in my reference list, and all entries in my reference list has been cited in my essay.)
+2. check whether my in-text citations match my reference list (i.e. whether each in-text citation has a matching entry in the reference list, and all entries in my reference list has been cited somewhere in the essay.)

 So I created [one](https://adenchen27.github.io/citation_checker/main.html) using RegExp.
 It looks extremely primitive (because it is), but it gets the job done (mostly).